Ventral slot: Technique and Risks

 By entering the disk space and taking out its material a slot is created, following the natural orientation of the disc space itself.
 This can be expanded into adjacent vertebral bodies by staying in the midline.
 The extent of the slot should not exceed half of the vertebral body - cranial or caudal, but at the same time is providing more surgical room.
 Through this slot, disc material can be taken out easily until the disc ligament is reached.
 By removing this ligament the spinal canal finally is opened.
 By this step and by taking away bone spurs simultaneously the myelon is decompressed.
 By now working in a laterally orientation the “foraminotomy” starts.
 During this part the “osteophyte” is removed in “a 180-degree fashion” and the nerve root is free visible.
 “The foramen is probed with a nerve hook to ensure that the nerve is free”.
 To decompress a longer part of the cervical canal a corpectomy is performed from one disc to another, just by the same ventral approach.

 Because every surgery comes along with some kind of risk, possible complications are an injury of the structures on the way to the disc space (like nerves, trachea and esophagus or vessels), resulting in intraoperative blood loss, apoplexy, postoperative paresis or tetraparesis or pneumonia.

 Implanted material and effects

 To avoid collapse across the opened disc space several implants are available.
 Implanted material can consists of “a cervical disc prosthesis”, a fixed spacer out of metal (titanium) or synthetic material (PEEK).
 Veterinary medicine is using similar materials as human medicine.
 Referring to this it is common to insert a cage or allograf.
 In some cases, the surgeon is using a ventral plate and screws to keep the vertebral bodies together with the implant in position.
 The main goal of using of a prosthesis is to obtain physiological motion between the two affected vertebral bodies.
 However, in most cases of myelopathy a secure fusion is attempted.
-So the compressed myelon will recover after decompression and by time the initial paralysis or sensorimotor deficits will resolve step by step.
+So the compressed myelin will recover after decompression and by time the initial paralysis or sensorimotor deficits will resolve step by step.